 Although Albania’s most well-known tourist destinations are its lively capital of Tirana and the stunning Adriatic and Ionian Coast, the many beautiful lakes in Albania also have fantastic vacation potential.

 There are more than 240 natural and an incredible 800 artificial lakes in Albania, numbers that are staggeringly high considering the country’s relatively small size.
-So, naturally, you’ve got plenty of opportunities to indulge in water sports, sunbathing, beach-going, wildlife watching and fishing when visiting Albania.
+So, naturally, you’ve got plenty of opportunities to indulge in water sports, sunbathing, beach-going, wildlife watching, and fishing when visiting Albania.

 The 5 Most Beautiful Lakes In Albania

-Although there are more than a thousand lakes in Albania, the vast majority of them are artificial and lack historic or natural importance.
+Although there are more than a thousand lakes in Albania, the vast majority of them are artificial and lack historical or natural importance.
 That’s not to say they’re not pretty, though!
 Some are downright gorgeous.

-Making up some of the border between Albania and North Macedonia, Lake Ohrid is arguably the greatest and most famous lake in the Balkans.
+Making up some of the borders between Albania and North Macedonia, Lake Ohrid is arguably the greatest and most famous lake in the Balkans.
 This is one of the absolute natural highlights of Albania, a massive body of water of huge cultural and natural significance.

 As far as lakeshore towns go, there are a few where you can base yourself to explore this gorgeous Albanian lake.
 The main town is Pogradec, which is home to several interesting cultural and historical monuments.
-Other notable resort villages along the Albanian shore of Lake Ohrid are Lin, Tushemisht, Drilon and Pojska.
+Other notable resort villages along the Albanian shore of Lake Ohrid are Lin, Tushemisht, Drilon, and Pojska.